Mr. Bucket: But you turn me on!

 - In Heroes, the characters discovered that Matt Parkman's son had an ability this way.
 They tried to turn off the TV, but Baby Matt Parkman made it turn back on every time.
 They even unplugged it.
 Made no difference.

-- In The Prisoner episode "Dance of the Dead", Number 6 encounters a teletype machine that turns back on after he tears out its innards.
+- In the episode "Dance of the Dead", Number 6 encounters a teletype machine that turns back on after he tears out its innards.